Tips to reduce personal income tax

 If you’ve only got a minute:

-- There will be changes to the Working Mother’s Child Relief that take effect from YA 2025.
+• There are changes to the Working Mother’s Child Relief (WMCR) that take effect from YA 2025, which is applicable to mothers with any children born or adopted from Jan 1, 2024.

-With this in mind, it helps to understand our eligibility for personal income tax reliefs and deductions helps to reduce tax and boost savings.
+Amid rising living costs in Singapore, from goods and services to housing, understanding your eligibility for personal income tax reliefs and deductions can help to reduce tax and increase your savings.

 While most individual tax reliefs are similar previous years, there might be some reliefs are applicable to you this year that weren’t before.